|

 necessarily the

-radiant heat you are absorbing - its the heat
+radiant energy you are absorbing - it is the heat

 you are not losing which results in perceptions